buildbot/buildbot/master/docs/developer/master-slave.rst

         OS the slave is running (extracted from Python's os.name) ``basedir``
         base directory where slave is running
+    ``numcpus``
+        number of CPUs on the slave, either as configured or as detected (since buildbot-slave version 0.9.0)

 :meth:`~buildslave.bot.Bot.remote_getVersion`
     Returns the slave's version